 - Self-employment income and expenses from your bookkeeping system;

-- Rental income and expenses including managing agents statements, invoices for anything you have paid for and mortgage statements;
+- Rental income and expenses including managing agents statements, details of allowable expenses and mortgage statements;

 - Previous years tax return and details of any tax losses;